tjvantoll/www.tjvantoll.com/_posts/2016-06-10-emoji-and-coding.md

 <img src="/images/posts/2016-06-10/commit-messages.png" class="plain">

-Although this is again a bit of a silly example, I would again make the argument that the emoji improve the readability here.
+Although this is a bit of a silly example, I would again make the argument that the emoji improve the readability here.
 If you’re looking at a giant list of commit messages, which you often are in big projects, having an emoji in the text makes picking a single commit out of a list a heck of a lot easier.
 The [Atom editor by GitHub](https://atom.io/) even has an emoji guide in their [git commit message styleguide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages).

 ## Emoji in code